jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/type-and-arithmetic.rst

 There are no tests for ``null`` because we do not use ``null`` to signify an empty slot, but a special method handle ``UNARY_EMPTY``.
-(The special value still has to be a unary function in a unary slot.)
+(As the name gives away,
+there must be a special handle per slot type to match the signature.)
 This handle leads to a method that throws ``EmptyException``.
 Likewise, the reference ``number``
-(which would be ``tp_as_number`` in CPython) is never ``null``, but points to a table where every slot is such a handle.
+(which would be ``tp_as_number`` in CPython) is never ``null``, but points to a table where every slot throwing that exception.

 We do not mind that throwing exceptions may be a little slow, since it mostly only happens under error conditions.